OctopusDeploy/blog/blog/2021-11/rolling-back-tomcat/index.md

 ## Complex rollbacks

 Both the built-in and simple rollback methods will extract and repackage the `.war` file before delivering it to the Tomcat server for deployment.
-If your application is large, this could take some time.
+If your application is large it could take some time.
 Using the Tomcat [Parallel Deployment](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Parallel_deployment) feature, it's possible to perform a rollback in seconds.

 ### Tomcat parallel deployments

 The parallel deployments feature was introduced in Tomcat version 7.
 The parallel deployments feature allows you to deploy multiple versions of the same application to a Tomcat server.

-After a newer version of the application is in a running state, new sessions will run on the new version and existing sessions will continue to run on the older version until they expire.
+After a newer version of the application is in a running state, new sessions will run on the new version and existing sessions continue to run on the older version until they expire.
 This feature requires that you supply a version number with the context path.
-The Tomcat server will combine the version number and context path and rename the deployed `.war` to `<contextpath>##<version>.war`
+The Tomcat server combines the version number and context path and rename the deployed `.war` to `<contextpath>##<version>.war`

 ### Complex rollback process